 Step 2: Notary Application

 All states, minus a handful that allow attorney-notaries, require notaries public to submit an application and a fee.
 These fees vary widely by state.
 You can expect anywhere between $20 and $120 for application fees.
 Many states have moved to an online application portal where you can pay with a credit card.
 This expedites the application process and helps bring down the administrative and processing costs.
 If offered as an option, we recommend you do the online notary application whenever possible.
-The waiting period for receiving your approved notary commission varies from a few business days in states like Colorado and Texas to several weeks such as California.
+The waiting period for receiving your approved notary commission varies from a few business days in states like Colorado and Texas to several weeks such as California and Pennsylvania.

 Step 3: Notary Bonds